CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 Each of us is responsible for knowing, understanding, and complying with the guidelines contained in this Code and the Company’s policies.
 This Code will be updated periodically to stay current with changing legal and regulatory requirements.
 You must periodically review this document to ensure you understand its content.
 If you have questions, ask them; if you have ethical concerns, raise them.
 The Global Chief Compliance Officer ("Compliance Officer") is responsible for overseeing and monitoring compliance with this Code.
 The Compliance Officer and the other resources identified in this Code are available to answer your questions and to provide guidance and for you to report suspected misconduct.
-Our conduct should reflect the Company's values, demonstrate ethical leadership, and promote a work environment that upholds the Company's reputation for integrity, ethical conduct and trust.
+Our conduct should reflect the Company's values (including its Core Values: Service Driven, Excellence, Artistry, and Progressive), demonstrate ethical leadership, and promote a work environment that upholds the Company's reputation for integrity, ethical conduct and trust.

 1.3 Seeking Guidance